purduesigbots/pros-doxygen-docs/docs/getting-started/new-users.md

-# PROS First Time Users Guide
+\page new-users PROS First Time Users Guide

 The most important characteristic of PROS to note when getting started is that PROS is just standard C or C++ programming.
 Anything that works